S2H-Mobile/RoboND-SLAM-Project/README.md

 - the RViz window,
 - and the teleoperation node for the rover.

+When running the project on the Jetson TX2, it is recommended to use the maximum clock speed via the `jetson_clocks.sh` script.

-You can start these nodes individually using the following launch files in separate terminals:
+The nodes can also be launched individually in separate terminals.
 ```bash
 $ roslaunch slam_rover world.launch
 ```